RikkoMatsumato/stalker-lab/README.md

 This project is released under the MIT License.
 See the LICENSE file for details.

+## Known Issues

+Sometimes user interaction on chat step may fail.
+In such case reboot of container often solves the issue

 ## Disclaimer

 This is a fan-made CTF challenge inspired by the S.T.A.L.K.E.R. series.
 All S.T.A.L.K.E.R.-related trademarks and copyrights are property of their respective owners.
 This project is created for educational purposes only.